 - Ultrasound scan

 In the majority of cases, shoulder instability and dislocation can be treated using nonoperative modalities.
-Dr. Dare may suggest any of the following conservative shoulder treatments to get you back to your normal strength:
+Dr. Dare may suggest any of the following conservative shoulder treatments get you back to your normal strength:

 - Activity level and lifestyle modifications

 “HE WAS THOROUGH IN STUDYING MY PROBLEM AND I AM SATISFIED WITH HIS SUGGESTED SOLUTION.”

 What are the Surgical Treatment Options for a Dislocated Shoulder?

 When necessary, Dr. David Dare has the training and experience to perform arthroscopic shoulder surgery to repair an injured labrum and/or rotator cuff.